Transportation & Urban Systems

 Master of Science (M.S.) in Transportation & Urban Systems

 A minimum of 30 credits is required for the degree.
 At least 16 of these credits must be completed using approved courses numbered from 601-689, 691, and 700-789.
-All students must take a final examination which covers the course work taken by the candidate, as well as the thesis topic.
+All students must take a final examination which covers the course work taken by the candidate, as well as the thesis topic, as coordinated with their advisor.

 Each thesis will contribute new models or knowledge.
 The former may be achieved through the synthesis of several techniques, the modification of existing models, or new applications of analytical techniques to transportation/urban problems.
 The latter may be accomplished through the collection and analysis of original data or the development of innovative planning techniques.
 Each thesis must be of sufficient depth and quality to warrant at least 6 graduate credits.
 However, no more than 10 credits can be earned for any thesis.